fuminoritanizawa/website_second-main/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Interest'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am a senior at Harvey Mudd College majoring in Computational Biology, with a passion for molecular genetics and regenerative medicine.
+My mission is to advance the understanding of molecular immunology and genetic medicine, especially in the context of neglected tropical diseases.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I’ve had the privilege of conducting research at institutions like Johns Hopkins University, Scripps Research, Shizuoka University, and Harvey Mudd College.
+My work involves studying genetic mechanisms in model organisms such as Drosophila melanogaster, Caenorhabditis elegans, and Trypanosoma brucei.

-        Please reach out to collaborate 😃
+        I use a variety of qualitative and quantitative methods to explore genetic mechanisms and aim to contribute to innovative solutions that enhance human health.
     design:
       columns: '1'
   - block: collection